 Even powerhouse electronics company, IBM, is worried about data quality issues as they ramp up AI deployments.
 Arvind Krishna, IBM’s senior VP-Cloud and Cognitive Software, has said that 80 percent of work involved in AI projects is data preparation.
 In an interview with The Wall Street Journal, Krishna mentioned it could take a business an entire year of “collecting and cleansing data” before it would be ready for AI deployment.
 He went on to say that IBM is pursuing around 20,000 AI projects worldwide and data quality is the main reason the projects are moving at a snail’s pace.

 Data Axle can help brands ditch the dirty data.
 The application integrates seamlessly with Salesforce, delivering clean, human-verified data right into your instance in real-time.
 Data Axle matches and verifies data to ensure a clean list, free of outdated information and fills empty form fields with verified data, giving your Salesforce data quality a boost.

 Investing in data quality is key for cultivating a productive and happy salesforce, boosting marketing ROI and enabling big picture decision-making.

 Does your CRM data need a boost?
-Learn how Data Axle for Salesforce can help.
+Learn how Data Axle can help.